Infineon/azure-optiga-trust-m/README.md

 ### Register X.509 CA certificate to your IoT Hub through azure portal

-- Register a CA certficcate to the IoT Hub created in the above step by following steps 1 to 6 under section **Register X.509 CA certificates to your IoT hub** from the documentation [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-security-x509-get-started#register-x509-ca-certificates-to-your-iot-hub) and copy the generated  **Verification Code**
+- Register a CA certificate to the IoT Hub created in the above step by following steps 1 to 6 under section **Register X.509 CA certificates to your IoT hub** from the documentation [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-security-x509-get-started#register-x509-ca-certificates-to-your-iot-hub) and copy the generated  **Verification Code**
     - Using the Verification code from the above step, Create .csr(csr_verification.csr) file to generate verification certificate which is required to verify X.509 CA certificate.
         ```sh
          openssl req -new -key ca_key_pair.pem -out csr_verification.csr
         ```
-        - Note: User can generate new keys or can use same CA keys generated in previous section to generate verification csr file.
+        > Note: User can generate new keys or can use same CA keys generated in previous section to generate verification csr file.
         - when prompted for distinguished names, common name must be provided as **Verification Code** , other fields can be skipped
     - Generate Verification certificate and sign it using X.509 CA certificate
         ```sh